 Attorney Meg Hunter asked whether the impact on employer contributions would be confined to Hurley or impact the City divisions in some way.
 Larry Langer stated that the contribution rates are calculated for each separate group and made by that group's employer.
 He stated that he believes the contribution rate would increase if only actives are transferred; however, the total dollars needed to pay off any unfunded liability should be the same.
 Dan Coffield noted that about half the 2600 active employees at Hurley would be transferred to MERS.
-Joseph Esuchanko stated that amortizing the unfunded liability at both MERS and FERS, in total, would probably result in about the same contribution cost to Hurley; the transfer methodology would determine the asset transfer
+Joseph Esuchanko stated that amortizing the unfunded liability at both MERS and FERS, in total, would probably result in about the same contribution cost to Hurley; the transfer methodology would determine the asset transfer and the subsequent Hurley contribution rates for FERS and MERS.

 Peter Dobrzeniecki expressed his concern regarding the cost of the transfer.
 In speaking with Harland Abraham at Northern Trust, Mr. Dobrzeniecki noted Mr. Abraham's concern about possible "harm" to the fund due to the cost of the conversion of approximately \$150 million to cash (MERS will not accept the transfer of securities, although MERS is also custodied at Northern Trust).
 Mr. Dobrzeniecki also questioned whether PERA applies in this situation because the issue is not a change in the retirement benefit, only in the administration of the pension fund, which has from its inception been under the oversight of the City Council and the Retirement Board of Trustees.
-It is difficult to believe that the Hurley Board of Managers and the Hurley unions could negotiate a change in the administration of the funds without the approval of the City Council and the Retirement Board of the City Council and the Retirement Board of the City Council and the Funds without the approval of the City Council and the Funds without the approval of the City Council and the Funds without the approval of the City Council and the Funds without the approval of the City Council and the Retirement Board of Trustees, who are charged with the administration of the Fund.
+It is difficult to believe that the Hurley Board of Managers and the Hurley unions could negotiate a change in the administration of the funds without the approval of the City Council and the Retirement Board of Trustees, who are charged with the administration of the Fund.